-The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the site manager 14 days prior to the pre-operation meeting.
-The Permittee shall provide the site manager's contact information to affected landowners, residents, local government units and other interested persons 14 days prior to the pre-operation meeting.
+The Permittee shall file with the Commission the name, address, email, phone number, and emergency phone number of the site manager 14 days prior to commercial operation of preoperation meeting for the facility.
+The Permittee shall provide the site manager's contact information to affected landowners, residents, local government units and other interested persons 14 days prior to commercial operation of the pre-operation meeting for the facility.
 The Permittee may change the site manager at any time upon notice to the Commission, affected landowners, local government units and other interested persons.